Bringing Words to Life: The Benefits of Author Visits in Elementary Schools

 When should teachers or librarians book an author visit?

 Author visits can be beneficial at any time of the year.
-I’ve loved some October visits where school librarians have introduced me to students to get them excited about the school year ahead.
-It’s always nice if a class has read The Ice House and has specific questions for me about the book, so that can impact when a visit might be best as well.
+When booking school visits with authors, think about timing and goals.
+I've loved some October visits where school librarians have introduced me to students to get them excited about the school year ahead.
+It's always nice if a class has read The Ice House and has specific questions for me about the book, so that can impact when a visit might be best as well.

 I have found through conversations with my fellow authors as well as with teachers, that most author visits are a success as long as they provide the chance for students to connect with a writer and hear firsthand accounts from someone who writes for a living.
 Just make sure that students get to ask questions, hear advice, and get a behind-the-scenes look at what goes into creating stories.